spier/spier.github.io/_posts/2011-06-29-yql-tables-for-social-media-influence-rankings.md

 # Contributing to the [YQL Community][yql_open_data_tables]

-I sent pull request for the YQL tables for all three services to the the official [YQL Community Tables][yql_open_data_tables] repository on [github][yql_open_data_tables_github].
+I sent pull request for the YQL tables for all three services to the official [YQL Community Tables][yql_open_data_tables] repository on [github][yql_open_data_tables_github].
 The PeerIndex tables already got included, which makes them available for a broader audience.
 Integration of Klout and Topsy are pending.

 So have fun with [YQL][yql] and your experiments with Social Media Influence Rankings.